Serg3/BlackJack/README.md

 The dealer takes the cards until the amount of points is higher than the player's or 17 or higher if the player has less points.

-The bank is taken by the one with a large amount of points.
+The bank is taken by the one with a large amount of points (the player returns a bet of 2 to 1 in the case of win).
-The bank is divided in half with the same amount of points.
+The player returns his bet with the same amount of points.
 The player returns a bet of 3 to 2 in the case of Black Jack.

 The game ends at the choice of the player or by exhausting his money.